Contrast-Security-OSS/aws-fargate-example/README.md

 1.)
 Build the container using:

-`docker build -f Dockerfile . -t <ADD>`
+`docker build -f Dockerfile . -t dockerwebgoat`

 2.)
 Run the containers locally via Docker-Compose using:

 `docker-compose up`

 *Note - For vanilla Docker implementations including docker-compose, the agent configurations are passed via environment variables within the Dockerfile.
-Make sure to use 'Dockerfile' for vanilla Docker implementations for the docker build.
+Make sure to use 'Dockerfile-old' for vanilla Docker implementations for the docker build.
 If you are deploying to Amazon EKS, please use 'Dockerfile' for the docker build as the Contrast Agent configurations are removed from the Dockerfile.
 For Amazon EKS implementations, Contrast Agent configurations are passed using kubernetes secrets/configMaps.*

 ## Pushing the Container Image to Amazon ECR